ehvs/notes/docs/blog/posts/helmchart-from-scratch.md

-1. After modified, list the current releases (**must be ran inside the project context**)
+1. After modified, list the current releases (**must be ran inside the project context**) ???+ note
-> NOTE: A Release is an instance of a chart running in a Kubernetes cluster
+    Release is an instance of a chart running in a Kubernetes cluster

     ```
     ❯ helm list